Golu1464/DocuCraft/README.md

 # 📎 DocuCraft — Document & Image Editor

-**DocuCraft** is a lightweight, fully functional web-based image and document editing platform built using **Streamlit**.
-Inspired by [SelfAttested.com](https://selfattested.com), it enables users to easily prepare documents and images for government and job form submissions.
+**DocuCraft** is a lightweight, fully functional web-based image and document editing platform built using **Streamlit**. it enables users to easily prepare documents and images for government and job form submissions.

 ---